-The XetData GitHub App is currently in beta and free to use.
+The XetData GitHub App is in beta and free to use.
 Help us improve by filing bugs!

-If your code is happily hosted on GitHub, we make it easy to add Xet superpowers to an existing Git repository.
+If your code is hosted on GitHub, we make it easy to add Xet superpowers to an existing Git repository.
 When you install the XetData GitHub app and give it permissions to access to a GitHub repo, the app configures your repo to support large files, managing all non-UTF decodable files and files over the size of 256KB.

 XetData GitHub App

 Install the Git-Xet client, returning to these instructions once Git-Xet has been installed.